lestece/myKTCN/README.md

 - - -
 ### PROJECT MANAGEMENT
 Agile practices have been followed throughout the development of myKTCN and the GitHub __Project Board__ has been particularly useful to do so.
-Each User Stories was created as an Issue on the Github repository for this project, then added to the "To do" section of the Project Board, moved to the "In progress" while working on it, and ultimately moved on the "Done" section once the feature was fully implemented.
+Each User Stories was created as an Issue on the Github repository for this project, then added to the "To do" section of the Project Board, moved to the "In progress" while working on it, and ultimately moved to the "Done" section once the feature was fully implemented.

 ![myKTCN Project Board](docs/README-images/myKTCN-projectboard.png)